shafaam9/daily-pennsylvanian-basic-scraper/README.md

 7. Assess if decisions made using the data could contribute to bias, discrimination or unfair profiling.

 8. Validate quality of scraped data, and recognize limitations in ensuring relevance and accuracy inherent with web data.

-9. Document your scraping process thoroughly for replicability, transparency and accountability.
+# Modification Reflection

-10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.
+The changes I made were to the scraper function.
+The goal of my modification was to scrap the headlines on the multimedia page of the DP's website.
+I first changed the address of the request to be https://www.thedp.com/multimedia and then extracted the headline by editing the target element class to "medium-link".
+After these changes, I also altered the logic of the if statement to focus on whether the target_element was not None and then stripped the white spaces to get the headline itself.